vitorduque/demo-api/README.md

     export DB_HOST='your_prod_host' && export DB_USER='your_prod_user' && export DB_PASS='your_prod_pass' && export RAILS_ENV=production

-Run migrations (considering that you already have a schema in production, if you don't, you need to create it)
+Run migrations (considering that you already have a schema in production, if you don't, you need to create it with rake db:create before)

     rake db:migrate